docsforadobe/illustrator-scripting-guide/docs/jsobjref/IllustratorSaveOptions.md

 `illustratorSaveOptions.embedICCProfile`

+!!! note
+    This functionality was added in Illustrator version 9

 #### Description

-(Illustrator version 9 or later.)
 If `true`, the document's ICC profile is embedded in the saved file.

 Default: `false`.

 #### Type